 The toy model we use in this subsection is not based on any specific model of A1689.
-Instead, we work with a rough parametric mock of the central $\sim 24''$ region, which includes the main dark matter halo, represented by an elliptical alphapot potential (Keeton 2001) with a core radius of $r_c = 16''$, and 5 galaxies, the BCG, and G1-G4, represented by circular Einasto profiles (Dhar 2021) of index 3, scale radius $r{\rm S}$, and relative normalizations that approximate the relative brightnesses of these galaxies.
-The mocks are not meant to give an accurate map of A1689, but only to capture its main features.
-We tried several sets of these parameters; one example is shown in Figure 12.
-The red asterisk is the center of the main dark matter halo.
-Pink squares and green pentagons represent the 5 galaxies and observed images, respectively.
-Orange contours show the projected surface mass density, while the blue contours the number density of maxima images.
-To generate the blue contours we populated the source plane with few $\times 10^5$ sources (all at the same redshift), forward lensed them and kept only the maxima.
-Such a high number of sources allowed us to plot the surface number density of these images, i.e., their probability distribution in the lens plane.
+Instead, we work with a rough parametric mock of the central \sim 24 arcsec region, which includes the main dark matter halo, represented by an elliptical alphapot potential (Keeton 2001) with a core radius of $r_c = 16$ arcsec, and five galaxies, the BCG, and G1-G4, represented by circular Einasto profiles (Dhar 2021) of index 3, scale radius $r{\rm S}$, and relative normalizations that approximate the relative brightnesses of these galaxies.
+The mocks are not meant to give an accurate map of A1689 but only to capture its main features.
+We tried several sets of these parameters; one example is shown in Fig. 12.
+The red asterisk is the centre of the main dark matter halo.
+Pink squares and green pentagons represent the five galaxies and observed images, respectively.
+Orange contours show the projected surface mass density, while the blue contours show the number density of maxima images.
+To generate the blue contours, we populated the source plane with a few $\times 10^5$ sources (all at the same redshift), forward lensed them, and kept only the maxima.
+Such a high number of sources allowed us to plot the surface number density of these images, i.e. their probability distribution in the lens plane.

 One can see that the contours of the projected mass density and those of the number density of maxima track each other closely, implying that the observed number density of maxima is an indicator of where the local mass peaks are.
-The left panel does not include any extra mass clumps, while the right panel does (red triangle), roughly at the location of M3 as recovered by GRALE.
-We did not attempt to refine our mocks to accurately reproduce the observed image number density at all locations in the lens plane, because we are mostly interested in the 2-5 images around (3'', -20''), which do not immediately correspond to any galaxy.
-Comparison of the two panels of Figure 12 shows that an extra mass clump needs to be present near the location of the red triangle to account for these images.
+The left-hand panel does not include any extra mass clumps, while the right-hand panel does (red triangle), roughly at the location of M3 as recovered by GRALE.
+We did not attempt to refine our mocks to accurately reproduce the observed image number density at all locations in the lens plane, because we are mostly interested in the 2-5 images around (3 arcsec, -20 arcsec), which do not immediately correspond to any galaxy.
+Comparison of the two panels of Fig. 12 shows that an extra mass clump needs to be present near the location of the red triangle to account for these images.
 No galaxy is present near that location.

-One may ask if centering the main dark matter halo near (3'', -20'') could generate the maxima images in that vicinity.
-The left panel of Figure 13 shows such a configuration, with the red asterisk marking the location of the large dark matter halo that has a large density core.
-As before the mass density and image number density track each other well, and there is no excess of maxima outside of the regions directly associated with visible galaxies.
+One may ask if centring the main dark matter halo near (3 arcsec, $-20 \operatorname{arcsec}$) could generate the maxima images in that vicinity.
+The left-hand panel of Fig. 13 shows such a configuration, with the red asterisk marking the location of the large dark matter halo that has a large density core.
+As before, the mass density and image number density track each other well, and there is no excess of maxima outside of the regions directly associated with visible galaxies.

-An alternative explanation for M3 is that the main cluster halo has a small core, $r_c = 4''$, or ~ 12 kpc, and is centered near (3'', -20'').
-That would also result in a mass density peak at that location and generate maxima images nearby, as shown in the right panel of Figure 13.
-However, such a small core appears to be inconsistent with A1689 and some other clusters (Limousin et al. 2022).
+An alternative explanation for M3 is that the main cluster halo has a small core, $r_c = 4 \operatorname{arcsec}$, or $\sim 12 \operatorname{kpc}$, and is centred near (3 arcsec, $-20 \operatorname{arcsec}$).
+That would also result in a mass density peak at that location and generate maximum images nearby, as shown in the right-hand panel of Fig. 13.
+However, such a small core appears to be inconsistent with A1689 and some other clusters (Limousin, Beauchesne & Jullo 2022).